neutrinoapp/neutrino/README.md

 # REALBASE
 --------------
-Hybrid realtime-REST database written in Go.
+Hybrid realtime-REST database written in Go with MongoDB as a backend.